amiraliamhh/mh/README.md

 ## Third party libraries used in this project

-Other than 3rd party libs that are dependencies of `nuxt.js`, only TailwindCSS has been added to the project.
+Other than 3rd party libs that are dependencies of `nuxt.js`, TailwindCSS and @nuxtjs/svg have been added to the project.

+### TailwindCSS

 **some** of the TailwindCSS pros and cons: